mwycombe/CribbageQt/CribbageQt/cribbagenotes.md

 ['tourneysactivitytab'] tourneys activity panel\
 ['sessionpanel']        session header panel\
 ['clubpanel]']          club header panel\
-['sessionpanel']         where all the action  panels are displayed\
+['activitystack']       where all the action  panels are displayed\'

 ## Setting up the UI with Qt vs. tkinter